LeisureLarry/iSquidMod/README.md

 # iSquidMod

-Will replace the hotbar design at the bottom of the WoW Client UI.
+Will replace the hotbar design at the bottom of the classic WoW Client UI.

 Sick of that stupid griffon on the sides of the main menu bar?
 Wouldn't you rather have a cool looking octupus, murloc or Diablo 3 art in it's place instead?